-Ivanka Trump Has Taken Over First Lady Duties During Melania Trump’s Mysterious Absence
+Ivanka Trump Has Taken Over Traditional First Lady Duties During Melania Trump’s Mysterious Absence

-Ivanka Trump has been pressed into service as the fill-in First Lady, appearing at a White House event this week in replacement of Melania Trump as the real First Lady’s mysterious disappearance from the public eye continues.
+Ivanka Trump has been pressed into service as the fill-in first lady, appearing at a White House event this week in replacement of Melania Trump, as the real first lady’s mysterious disappearance from the public eye continues.

 Ivanka has always been one of the most public-facing members of the Trump family, spearheading a number of public initiatives while Melania, the wife of Donald Trump, largely stayed in the background.
-But this week Ivanka took on an even bigger role than she has before, People magazine reported, filling in for Melania at a White House event and leading to more questions about why the First Lady has not been seen in more than three weeks.
+But this week, Ivanka took on an even bigger role than she has before, People magazine reported, filling in for Melania at a White House event and leading to more questions about why the first lady has not been seen in more than three weeks.

 Ivanka Trump hosted the White House Sports and Fitness day, which brought some big names in the world of sports to encourage physical fitness for children.
 At the event, Donald Trump publicly acknowledged the work his daughter had done.